bartoszbogacz/kartomat/README.md

 # Immediate TODOs

-- Ability to create new game on index.html.
-Remove edit and debug choices.

 - Dog8 board.

 - Add typescript as development dependency.

 - Multiple views sharing the same player.
-Change map of sockets from player->socket to socket->player

-- After a server restart a live re-joining client sends a state with very high tick counts.
-Its tick is then reset to the servers disallowing any modifications.
-Always step forward server tick to maximum of scene tick?

 # Nive to have